Gagnon-lab/zebrafish-expression/README.md

 # zebrafish-expression

 an R function that generates simple plots of gene expression during zebrafish (Danio rerio) embryonic development from a deep RNAseq timecourse dataset (Pauli et al., Genome Research 2012; Zhang, Vastenhouw et al., Genome Research 2014).
+This is bulk RNAseq of entire embryos at each time point (not single cell RNAseq).

 Installation notes: